authsec/datapile/content/2010-11-01-programming-with-the-apr-persisting-information.rst

 :date: 2010-11-01 11:00:34 +0100
 :tags: APR, Apache, C
 :category: Programming
-:authors: Jens Frey
+:author: Jens Frey
 :summary: This article will show you how to store information in the database that comes with the Apache Portable Runtime (APR).

 This article will show you how to store information in the database that comes with the Apache Portable Runtime (APR).
 Basically a simple struct data type is persisted into that database.
-You can download the code [here][1].
+You can download the code `here <https://raw.githubusercontent.com/authsec/examples/master/c/aprWithSdbm.c>`_ .

 .. note:: The program supplied should actually use :code:`apr_app_initialize(&argc, &argv, NULL);` since :code:`apr_initialize()` is intended for library use only.